wendywarren/ac-type/_type-4/comparative-analysis/index.md

 There is no limit to the number of slides in your presentation.
 What's more important is to include all the required elements of the comparison.

+> No bullet lists are permitted in your layouts.
+Please find a more creative solution for laying out your content.

 Create it in InDesign so you have superior typographic control.
 These are the settings to use in your document.

-> Each one of these settings is important!

 | New Document    |               |
 |-----------------|---------------|